5 Resume Tips for Tech Salespeople

 Stating the sales numbers, rather than leaving them out, will boost the one number that currently matters the most: the number of job opportunities you’re called about.

-2. What about color?
+2. What about the resume font color?

 Use whatever font color you want on your resume.
 Just make sure you pick black.
 Resumes that stand out too much look like they don’t belong.
 It implies you might be trying too hard.
 Don’t let that be you.